-It was an ambitious plan: to hike the Burke-Gilman trail from Ballard to the University District and visit every brewery along the way.
-Your Fueled by Beer blogger was joined by friend and co-worker Mike; we had talked about doing this for ages and now the time had come.
+It was an ambitious plan: hike the Burke-Gilman trail from Ballard to the University District and visit every brewery along the way.
+Mr Fueled by Beer blogger was joined by friend and co-worker Mike; we had talked about doing this for ages and now the time had come.
 Seven miles; seven breweries; in seven hours…

 Our day began in Ballard at Maritime Pacific Brewing’s Jolly Roger Taproom as the doors opened at 11:30 a.m.

 Using predetermined walk times, and allowing an average 30 minutes at each brewery, our schedule provided only one hour of leeway for the entire trek so there was no time to waste lining up our first sampler tray.

 Mike had essentially the same taster selection as I blogged about at my first visit to Maritime.
 However, the brew that really won him over was a special cask-conditioned IPA; he considered it one of the best he had ever had.